kdeldycke/awesome-iam/README.md

 - [How to Implement a Secure Central Authentication Service in Six Steps](https://engineering.shopify.com/blogs/engineering/implement-secure-central-authentication-service-six-steps) - Got multiple legacy systems to merge with their own login methods and accounts?
 Here is how to merge all that mess by the way of OIDC.
 - [Open-Sourcing BuzzFeed's SSO Experience](https://increment.com/security/open-sourcing-buzzfeeds-single-sign-on-process/) - OAuth2-friendly adaptation of the Central Authentication Service (CAS) protocol.
 You'll find there good OAuth user flow diagrams.
 - [The Decline of OpenID](https://penguindreams.org/blog/the-decline-of-openid/) - OpenID is being replaced in the public web to a mix of OAuth 1, OAuth 2 or other proprietary SSO protocols.
-- [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - `They did this to provide message-level integrity.
-OAuth 2 switched to Transport-level confidentiality/Integrity.` (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).
+- [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - “They did this to provide message-level integrity.
+OAuth 2 switched to Transport-level confidentiality/Integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).
 - [Hydra](https://gethydra.sh) - Open-source OIDC & OAuth2 Server.
 - [Cierge](https://pwdless.github.io/Cierge-Website/) - Open-source authentication server (OIDC) that handles user signup, login, profiles, management, and more.
 - [Keycloak](https://www.keycloak.org) - Open-source Identity and Access Management.
 Supports OIDC, OAuth 2